PixelPress image optimisation for WebP and AVIF

 Browse the PixelPress documentation

-The GitHub wiki covers setup, local conversion, supported formats, output folders, Windows and Linux differences, privacy, troubleshooting and release checks.
+The GitHub wiki explains installation, local conversion, supported formats, output folders, Windows and Linux differences, PixelPress Pro, privacy, troubleshooting and bug reports.

 Begin